HSoul0812/Trailer-central-backend/README.md

 4. Put search parameters, page limits, offsets, sort specs in query string (GET)
 5. Put object parameters in the request body as JSON
 6. Pass a valid `access-token` header on all APIs.
-7. Add swagger annotations to your controller methods.
+7. Add swagger annotations to your controller methods that are exposed as APIs.

 ## Code Guidelines: Architecture